Home

 Most of us have been left dumbfounded after our computer crashed.
-We immediately are filled with anger when all our hard work has been suddenly destroyed by a fatal error or many other reasons why your computer is crashing.
+We immediately are filled with anger when all our hard work has been suddenly destroyed by a fatal error.
+In fact, there are many other reasons why your computer is crashing.
 However, more often than not, the reasons why Windows has crashed are linked to poor maintenance.
-Corrupt Files and Registry maybe why your computer crashed.
-Using a Registry Cleaner can speed up your system and stop crashes

 SOLUTION 1: RUN SYSTEM REPORTS

-Both Vista and XP have excellent tools to help you discover why the computer crashed.
+All Win7, Vista and XP have excellent tools to help you discover why the computer crashed.
 You should use these tools to give you vital data.
-Windows event viewer and Problem Reports are are two such tools.
+Windows eventviewer and Problem Reports are two such tools.

 In this image, a driver has caused a major error and required the computer to shutdown.

-1. Go to System and Maintenance(Above Steps 1-3)
+- Go to System and Maintenance(System and Security in Win 7)(Above Steps 1-3)

 SOLUTION 2: Blow out the DUST!